streamlit/docs/content/kb/tutorials/databases/mysql.md

 ## Copy your app secrets to the cloud

-As the `secrets.toml` file above is not committed to Github, you need to pass its content to your deployed app (on Streamlit sharing or Streamlit for Teams) separately.
+As the `secrets.toml` file above is not committed to Github, you need to pass its content to your deployed app (on Streamlit Cloud) separately.
 Go to the [app dashboard](https://share.streamlit.io/) and in the app's dropdown menu, click on **Edit Secrets**.
 Copy the content of `secrets.toml` into the text area.
-More information is available at [Secrets Management](../deploy_streamlit_app.html#secrets-management).
+More information is available at [Secrets Management](/streamlit-cloud/community#secrets-management).

 ![Secrets manager screenshot](/images/databases/edit-secrets.png)